keraton/consul-workshop/ASSIGNMENT.md

 2. Start a consul process as an agent on both consumer and producer.

-3. Add a service with the name "producer" to /etc/consul.d on producer node and "consumer" for consumer node and do a "consul reload".
+3. Add a service with the name "master, "producer", "consumer" to /etc/consul.d on the respective node and do a "consul reload".
 [The Consul service guide](https://www.consul.io/intro/getting-started/services.html)

 4. Use the HTTP API and check that you got a result for the queried service
 ```bash